Categories

 Having a ‘client’ when developing software 73’ 46”

-2 responses to “Lunch with Douglas Blush”
+2 replies on “Lunch with Douglas Blush”

 I tried to put index points into the video.
 I’m not sure if it was me, or if there is a rule about time points on long videos, but I could never make it work, so the index in show notes is the next best thing.